 Mortgage Information for expats – It’s a process and some hand-holding will be enormously helpful.

 Mortgage advice for expats – There is good news.
 Financial institutions are much more open to lending to expats than they used to be.
-There are of course costs involved, but that is just part of the process.
-Nowadays getting a mortgage and being a homeowner makes so much sense on every level.
-Renting is dead money and you do not own the asset.
+There are of course, costs involved, but that is just part of the process.
+Nowadays, getting a mortgage and being a homeowner makes so much sense on every level.
+Renting is dead money, and you do not own the asset.
 Arranging the mortgage and buying a home is the way to go, even in what is an expensive housing market.
 Interest rates are still at historical lows too.
-So if you can do it, then the received wisdom is that you should do it.
+So if you can do it, the wisdom is that you should do it.